ItsTheChickenMan/A-Not-So-Dark-Game/devlog.md

 [3/19/19] - Was a little busy but got a good amount of work done on location 2, should be finished soon so I can release Dev Build 2

+[3/20/19] - Releasing Debug for Dev Build 2 Before I release it